santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 Where $$\bf{A_i} \in \mathbb{R}^{n \times n}$$ and $$\bf{S_i} \in \mathbb{R}^{\frac{k}{n} \times \frac{d}{n}}$$.

-Such construction makes $$\bf{H}$$ very efficient in terms of parameter count, with approximately $$1/n$$ the number of parameters of a FC layer matrix $$\bf{W}$$.
+Such construction makes $$\bf{H}$$ very efficient in terms of parameter count, with approximately $$1/n$$ the number of parameters of an FC layer matrix $$\bf{W}$$.
 Assuming that $$kd > n^4$$, which is the case for high dimensional latent spaces found in practice.

 One of the first things I questioned after seeing this equation was the restriction of $$\bf{A_i}$$ to be symmetric.
 The authors provide an intuitive explanation from the point of view of quaternion multiplication (hence the name "hypercomplex multiplication", as the quaternion number system is a kind of [hypercomplex number system](https://en.wikipedia.org/wiki/Hypercomplex_number)).
-A cool property of quaternion multiplication (called the Hamilton Product), is that it can be rewritten as the following matrix:
+A nice property of quaternion multiplication (called the Hamilton Product), is that it can be rewritten as the following matrix:

 $$
 \begin{align}